 Install and enable the auto-update features in your operating system.

-By enabling the software to auto-update, you ensure you’ll always have the latest firewall and other protections.
+You ensure you’ll always have the latest firewall and other protections by enabling the software to auto-update.

-This includes things like Adobe, Chrome, etc. Updates often include debugging as well as plugging any potential security holes, so it’s essential to keep them up-to-date.
+Install and update all third-party software (A computer application known as “third-party software” was made or developed by a company other than the one that produced the computer’s operating system).
+This includes things like Adobe and Chrome.
+Updates often include debugging as well as plugging any potential security holes, so it’s essential to keep them up-to-date.

 Shut down your computer if you are not using it for more than a day.

 This saves energy and reduces your vulnerability to attack.